 These experiments showed that, contrary to the idea that the vacuum was empty, there is an incredible amount of non-electromagnetic energy in the ever present void of empty space.

-Mainstream physicists Dr John Wheeler and Dr Richard Feynman estimated that the quantity of vacuum energy in the area of a solitary light bulb is sufficient to boil all the oceans of the world.
+Mainstream physicists Dr John Wheeler and Dr Richard Feynman estimated that the quantity of quantum vacuum energy in the area of a solitary light bulb is sufficient to boil all the oceans of the world.

 It has been theorized that this hidden energy source is in fact the unseen power that holds all matter together.
 If this is the case, we’re talking about an immense sea of energy from which all existence springs and returns.
 This would, in fact, be the very source of electromagnetism, gravity and the strong and weak nuclear forces.